 The first of Antigo’s hundreds of major airport projects began in the mid-1980s.
-Antigo has completed over 800 airport projects totaling 30 million square yards (25 million square meters).
+Antigo has completed 1,300 airport projects totaling 50 million square yards (42 million square meters).
 Antigo completed 1.3 million square meters of concrete rubblization at the King Abdul-Aziz International Airport in Jeddah, Saudi Arabia, from 2008 through 2012.
 This is by far the largest airfield rubblization and asphalt overlay project ever constructed.

 Antigo brought its crack & seat expertise to England in 1997 when it was chosen to crack the 227,000 square yards (190,000 square meters) M40 project – the first crack & seat project on a Motorway in the UK.
 This led to the formation of Antigo Breakers Limited and later Antigo MHB Breakers Ltd, which is still active in the UK and Ireland.

 Antigo International Inc. was created in 2012 to concentrate on international markets outside of North America and the UK.
-Antigo International has completed projects in South Africa, India, Belgium, Poland, Czech Republic and Slovakia and is actively seeking projects throughout the world.
+Antigo International has completed projects in South Africa, India, Belgium, France, Lithuania, Poland, Czech Republic, Slovakia, Serbia, Saudi Arabia and Australia and is actively seeking projects throughout the world.

-Since 1982 the Antigo Construction Family of Companies has used its many concrete breakers to complete 5,500 projects including 45 million square yards (38 million square meters) of rubblization, 82 million square yards (69 million square meters) of crack/break & seat, and 114 million square yards (95 million square meters) of break for removal on highways, streets, runways, taxiways, aprons, parking lots, industrial sites and interior building slabs.
-Antigo’s fleet of concrete breakers and its experienced crew of equipment operators and support personnel make it uniquely capable of providing a full range of concrete breaking services worldwide.
+Since 1982 the Antigo Construction Family of Companies has used its many concrete breakers to complete 7,600 projects including 59 million square yards (49 million square meters) of rubblization, 94 million square yards (79 million square meters) of crack/break & seat, and 181 million square yards (151 million square meters) of break for removal on highways, streets, runways, taxiways, aprons, parking lots, industrial sites and interior building slabs.
+Antigo’s fleet of Badger Breakers® and its experienced crew of equipment operators and support personnel make it uniquely capable of providing a full range of concrete breaking services worldwide.